Anomalies

 Findings carry structured evidence rows (date, amount, reference, counterparty) for side-by-side review.
 Where a safe fix exists, a recommended action is attached:

-- Draft void — on duplicate payments and duplicate invoice/bill payments; keeps the earliest payment and voids the rest (with estimated savings).
+- Void duplicates — on duplicate payments and duplicate invoice/bill payments; keeps the earliest payment and voids the rest (with estimated savings).

 - Merge vendors — on duplicate vendors; keeps the oldest record.

-- Dismissing — requires a structured reason and accepts an optional note; the fingerprint is then suppressed on future scans.
+- Dismissing — requires a structured reason and accepts an optional note; that finding is then suppressed on future scans.

 - Restoring — dismissed items can be shown with the toggle and Restored if cleared by mistake.